The Defensa Open Rescue Program

 - If you rescued or own a dog from anywhere in Puerto Rico you can also get help from Barks of Hope/201-966-196

-- If you need to fly your rescued animal off the Island please read our Airline Travel Page
+- If you would consider flying your rescued animal off the Island for an adoption please read our Airline Travel Page

-- We tend to find homes for rescued animals within ONE to THREE months *IF* you work the following system with GUSTO!
+- We tend to find homes for rescued animals within ONE to TWO months *IF* you work the following system with GUSTO!

 Our work and the situation for the homeless animals in Puerto Rico has been reported on by

 #1 – SEND AN EMAIL if you’d like help with Vet services

 email to email@example.com, answer all following questions.
 Please give us up to 24hrs to respond to your email – sometimes we respond immediately but we can not guarantee that.
 We can not reimburse for services after the fact – to use our funding you need an email from us PRIOR TO going to our Vets.
 If you have an emergency situation, follow all these steps the same, add in the title of your email EMERGENCY SITUATION and really reach out on facebook for other help from individuals and groups as we may not respond in time.
 We have Vets, including 24×7 Clinics listed on our Vet page.

 Note: We will use your photos & rescue story from this email to create your fundraiser.
 For examples we strongly recommend you view our current Puerto Rico Rescued Animal (click).

 - Animal Name – it must have a name for the Vet Office – the name can NOT change while you are working with Defensa – Naming Notes: You can do one email & fundraiser for a litter of animals but they all still need individual names for the Vet.

 - Photos & Story / The Reason you and the animal need help – We are NOT privately funded, we work to raise every dollar and people donate based on stories and photos!

 - Include in the text of the email the name, email address and phone number of the person taking the animal to the Vet